DINA-Web/dina-collections-data-model/tools/validate_schema/README.md

 - all tables exist
 - all columns exist
 - the referenced column is correct for each foreign key
-- datatype is correct for each column
+- datatype (including size) is correct for each column

 ## Installing required packages